Arabian-vACC/library/docs/foundations/rt/general.md

 All numbers must be pronounced digit by digit in the following contexts:

 - Aircraft callsigns
-- Flight levels ***(with the exception of flight levels in whole hundreds, which may also be transmitted by pronouncing the digit of the whole hundered followed by the word HUNDRED (e.g. FL200 becomes £Flight Level Two Hundred"))***
+- Flight levels ***(with the exception of flight levels in whole hundreds, which may also be transmitted by pronouncing the digit of the whole hundered followed by the word HUNDRED (e.g. FL200 becomes "Flight Level Two Hundred"))***
 - Headings
 - Wind direction and speed
 - Transponder codes ***(with the exception of codes containing whole thousands, which shall be transmitted by pronouncing the number of thousands followed by the word THOUSAND (e.g. Squawk 1000 becomes "Squawk One Thousand"))***